Pain-Brioche/COM3D2-How-to/Use_NPR.md

 - How to edit a .mate
 - What Hair/Trans/OutlineTex/CutoutAtC default shaders are and how to use them
 - What an UV map is (or how a texture is applied on a 3D mesh)
-- For more advanced shader options you'll need to know what RGB and Alpha channels are
+- For more advanced shader options you'll need to know what RGB and Alpha chanels are

 This is an archive with all NPR's .mate templates translated for better understanding
 ## The Basic of NPR